-Residency dates: April 21 - September 26, 2025
+Residency dates: April 20 - October 31, 2026

-The five-month Genspace Artist in Residence (AIR) program will support artists who have a practice that includes the microbial world and biological investigation.
-The AIR program is designed for artists who want to devote intensive time to delving into biology's tools, knowledge, and techniques and exploring the intersection between science and the arts, a field known as BioArt.
-The AIR program will provide free membership over the five-month period, access to laboratory facilities, classes, a welcoming and active Genspace community, and a stipend.
+The AIR program will provide free membership over the six-month period, access to laboratory facilities, classes, a welcoming and active Genspace community, and a stipend.
 AIRs will receive support to share their work with the general public and the Genspace community through public programming and possibly an exhibition.

 The techniques of the biology lab have increasingly become part of the general culture and the field of BioArt, which has become an established discipline.
 BioArtists combine biological sciences with artistic investigation techniques and are often motivated by a desire to connect audiences to a more profound understanding of the natural world, question technology’s role in society, and approach urgent problems through innovative means.
 A painting made in collaboration with bacteria, a sculpture carved from mycelium, jewelry made with algae, and a performance piece that involves genetic manipulation are all examples of BioArt.